U.S. Relations With Costa Rica

 U.S.-COSTA RICA RELATIONS

 The United States established diplomatic relations with Costa Rica in 1851, following its independence from Spain and the later dissolution of a federation of Central American states.
 The United States and Costa Rica have a history of close and friendly relations based on mutual respect for democratic freedoms, free trade, and other shared values.
-Costa Rica’s record on the environment, human rights, and advocacy for the peaceful settlement of disputes give it a weight in world affairs far beyond its size.
-This record also means that Costa Rica and the United States often share similar positions (votes) in international fora.
-The United States and Costa Rica enjoy robust bilateral law enforcement cooperation.
-The two countries have signed a maritime cooperation agreement that facilitates narcotics seizures, illegal migrant rescues, illegal fishing seizures, and search-and-rescue missions.
+Costa Rica’s own history and record on the environment, human rights, and advocacy for the peaceful settlement of disputes give it a weight in world affairs far beyond its size, and Costa Rica and the United States often share similar positions (votes) in international fora.
+The United States and Costa Rica enjoy robust bilateral law enforcement and security cooperation, and have signed a maritime cooperation agreement that facilitates narcotics seizures, illegal migrant rescues, illegal fishing seizures, and search-and-rescue missions.

 U.S. Assistance to Costa Rica